jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 Adjustment to deduction
 (2) When the closing value of the reserve for a tax year is more than the opening value, the deduction that the insurer is allowed is adjusted by an amount equal to the amount calculated using the formula—closing value – opening value.
 Adjustment to income
-(3) When the opening value of the reserve for a tax year is more than the closing value, the income of the insurer is adjusted by an amount equal to the amount calculated using the formula— opening value – closing value.
+(3) When the opening value of the reserve for a tax year is more than the closing value, the income of the insurer is adjusted by an amount equal to the amount calculated using the formula—opening value – closing value.
 Amount
 (4) The reserve at the end of the tax year is—
   (a) an amount calculated by an actuary applying subsection (5) and adopted by the insurer for financial reporting purposes; or